 Leads Beanie Feldstein and Kaitlyn Dever both seem typecast.
 The former repeats her exact role in Lady Bird albeit larger and the latter is still playing high schoolers, this time in a more comic context.
 Feldstein’s shtick is already stale and Dever’s improvisational chops are nonexistent.
-Their onscreen friendship has sweet moments but there’s no self-awareness to the fact that we’re asked to sympathize, not scrutinize, the most priviledged teens imaginable.
+Their onscreen friendship has sweet moments but there’s no self-awareness in Wilde asking us to sympathize, not scrutinize, the most priviledged teens imaginable.
 There’s nothing at all revelatory about realizing rich kids get into ivy league schools regardless of their grades, which is the inciting insecurity of Feldstein's valedictorian, straight-edge protagonist.
 If Booksmart took place in a Midwest town... well the premise would be moot but her character's shock is unrelatable and every succeeding act of their unexpected evening is contrived and unfulfilled.

 If it weren’t for the fact that Booksmart has damn near unanimous praise, I wouldn’t blink an eye at a middling SXSW film.
 I would guess the deeply feminist slant has the liberal majority of critics on its side regardless of the film’s actual content, though I don't deny there are some inspired choices amongst the prescribed fun and feels.
-Wilde's work still bears little empathetic impact and its coaxing through breakneck editing and blaring needle drops are more exasperating than charming as intended.
+Wilde's work still lands without empathetic impact and its coaxing through breakneck editing and blaring needle drops is more exasperating than charming as intended.

 To keep it brief...